constellation-daq/Constellation/docs/operator_guide/tutorials/missioncontrol.md

 ## Recording Data

 The next step is to start recording data.
-In order to do this, the satellites first need to launched to the {bdg-secondary}`ORBIT` state.
+In order to do this, the satellites first need to be launched to the {bdg-secondary}`ORBIT` state.
 In this state, the configuration send during the initialization is fully applied such that the satellites are ready for immediate data taking.
 The satellites can be launched by clicking the {bdg-primary}`Launch` button.